 I have been, or can be if you click on a link and make a purchase, compensated via a cash payment, gift, or something else of value for writing this post.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.

 This post,Ancient Rome History Made Easy with Classical Education Approach, was made possible with the chance to review The Book of the Ancient Romans Set from Memoria Press as part of the Schoolhouse Review Crew.
+Affiliate links are present in this post which may net us a commission if you purchase through them.

 This past year had my 9th grader working through ancient history including ancient Rome.
 For his program, he was reading original sources (e.g. Livy) which can be a challenge for a slightly younger student to digest.
 My rising 7th grader enjoys history and volunteered to review The Book of the Ancient Romans Set from Memoria Press.
 This set is geared specifically for middle school students like him using the writings of Dorothy Mills as the basis of their studies.